Developing Workforce with Mathematical Modeling Skills: Introduction

 One could argue that two contributing factors of the Big Data revolution in the early 21st century include the establishment of the World Wide Web and the completion of the Human Genome Project during the 1990's and the 2000's, respectively.
 More and more, professionals in Science, Technology, Engineering, and Mathematics (STEM) benefit from extended workforce preparation that includes proficiencies in areas related but outside of their primary specialty field.
 Examples would include: an immunologist who is well-versed in statistical experimental design; an engineer who is seasoned in data visualization; and a computer programmer who is competent in molecular biology.
 Integrated STEM is the key to success; the shift from silos in STEM (i.e., the four areas taught and learned separately) to integrated STEM \cite{wang11} is the paradigm variation that we believe is fundamental to tackle the next generation of societal problems.

 This article is organized as follows.
-We discuss the nationwide production of STEM professionals in \cref{stemproduction}, followed by career profiles in \cref{careerprofiles} as established from federal government databases.
-Employment forecasts at national and regional levels are addressed in \cref{employmentprojections}. \Cref{sciencemodelingprocess} conveys how the modeling process relates to the process of science (or scientific method).
-Our proposed minor in mathematical modeling is discussed in \cref{modelingminor}, followed by preliminary results, in \cref{etsusstem}, of a pilot implementation held at East Tennessee State University (home institution of the authors). \Cref{conclusion} summarizes some concluding remarks.
+We discuss the nationwide production of STEM professionals in \Cref{stemproduction}, followed by selected STEM occupations in \Cref{stemoccupations}. \Cref{stemed} conveys how the modeling process relates to the scientific method, STEM education efforts at a local level, and modeling across the curriculum at a national scale.
+Moreover, \Cref{bpmm} summarizes selected educational resources for mathematical modeling instruction.
+Our proposed minor in mathematical modeling is discussed in \Cref{modelingminor}, followed by preliminary results, in \Cref{etsusstem}, of a pilot implementation held at East Tennessee State University (home institution of the authors).
+Concluding remarks are included in \Cref{conclusion}.